-There are also other forms of value that we cannot directly observe or measure such as benefit to society.
+We cannot directly observe or measure other forms of value, such as benefit to society.

-A familiar example would be the number of families whose members have a job in the company.
-Another example is how certain technologies have considerably improved the quality of life of some segments of a population.
+A familiar example would be the number of family members with a job in the company.
+Another example is how certain technologies have considerably improved the quality of life of some segments of the population.

-For the majority of small businesses, perhaps it is OK not to worry too much about anything other than the monetary value of your products.
+For most small businesses, perhaps it is OK not to worry too much about anything other than the monetary value of your products.

-This might be more relevant to mega-corporations whose products can have a significant impact on society.
+This might be more relevant to mega-corporations whose products can significantly impact society.

 4.2.3 Resellable Value

-It is typical when producing IT products such as software that you would want to sell that product as many times as you could.
+It is typical when producing IT products such as software that you would want to sell them as many times as possible.

-- In fact, one of the reasons why stocks in software companies are valued based on revenue, rather than profits, is exactly due to their resellable value.
+- One of the reasons why stocks in software companies are valued based on revenue rather than profits is exactly due to their resellable value.